 29I said to you, “Have no dread or fear of them.
 30None other than the LORD your God, who goes before you, will fight for you, just as He did for you in Egypt before your very eyes, 31and in the wilderness, where you saw how the LORD your God carried you, as a man carries his son, all the way that you traveled until you came to this place.
 32Yet for all that, you have no faith in the LORD your God, 33who goes before you on your journeys—to scout the place where you are to encamp—in fire by night and in cloud by day, in order to guide you on the route you are to follow.”

 34When the LORD heard your loud complaint, He was angry.
-He vowed: 35Not one of these men, this evil generation, shall see the good land that I swore to give to your fathers—36none except Caleb son of Jephunneh; he shall see it, and to him and his descendants will I give the land on which he set foot, because he remained loyal to the LORD.

-37Because of you the LORD was incensed with me too, and He said: You shall not enter it either.
+He vowed: 35Not one of these men, this evil generation, shall see the good land that I swore to give to your fathers—36none except Caleb son of Jephunneh; he shall see it, and to him and his descendants will I give the land on which he set foot, because he remained loyal to the LORD.—37Because of you the LORD was incensed with me too, and He said: You shall not enter it either.
 38Joshua son of Nun, who attends you, he shall enter it.
-Imbue him with strength, for he shall allot it to Israel.
-39Moreover, your little ones who you said would be carried off, your children who do not yet know good from bad, they shall enter it; to them will I give it and they shall possess it.
+Imbue him with strength, for he shall allot it to Israel.—39Moreover, your little ones who you said would be carried off, your children who do not yet know good from bad, they shall enter it; to them will I give it and they shall possess it.
 40As for you, turn about and march into the wilderness by the way of the Sea of Reeds.

 41You replied to me, saying, “We stand guilty before the LORD.
 We will go up now and fight, just as the LORD our God commanded us.”
 And you all girded yourselves with war gear and recklesslyg started for the hill country.
 42But the LORD said to me, “Warn them: Do not go up and do not fight, since I am not in your midst; else you will be routed by your enemies.”
 43I spoke to you, but you would not listen; you flouted the LORD’s command and willfully marched into the hill country.
 44Then the Amorites who lived in those hills came out against you like so many bees and chased you, and they crushed you at Hormah in Seir.
 45Again you wept before the LORD; but the LORD would not heed your cry or give ear to you.